cose-wg/HPKE/draft-ietf-cose-hpke.md

-We would like thank the following individuals for their contributions to the design of embedding the HPKE output into the COSE structure following a long and lively mailing list discussion.
+We would like thank the following individuals for their contributions to the design of embedding the HPKE output into the COSE structure following a long and lively mailing list discussion:

 - Richard Barnes
 - Ilari Liusvaara